 🛈 Adapt to terrain is used when your frames were generated using a topographic survey.

-🛈 Reassign frames is used when your frames were generated without a topographic survey.
+🛈 Reassign a frame is a tool used when your frames were generated without a topographic survey.

 To do this you need to click on Adapt to terrain and follow the procedure:

 Select frame row, a single frame, or a PV area.

 Select PV area; (if the table is inside two areas or over two areas)